telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/GridRowsBackgroundConditional/README.md

 ## Sample Overview
-This area demonstrates the GridRowsBackgroundConditional sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates conditional row background styling in Telerik Grid in ASP.NET MVC.
+The sample shows how to apply different row colors based on data values using row templates or CSS classes.

+Common techniques shown in this sample:
+- Using RowTemplate for conditional styling
+- Applying CSS classes based on row data
+- Implementing conditional background colors
+- Using template syntax to evaluate data conditions
+- Highlighting rows based on business rules
+- Creating visual indicators for row states

 ---